ChilukuriSivaKarthikeya/BloodDonationSystem/README.md

 ## 🚀 Features

 - Donor registration and management
-- Blood request form for hospitals or individuals
+- Blood request with details
-- Admin dashboard to monitor donations and requests
 - Search for donors by blood group and location
-- Email notifications (if configured)
+- Email notifications

 ## 🛠️ Built With